munozcar/iris/README.md

 The emission lines are modeled using isothermal slabs, with a detailed wavelength-dependent opacity treatment that accounts for overlapping lines and saturation effects.

-IRIS is vectorized and optimized with jit, i.e. the code is compiled and can be significantly sped-up using GPUs.
+IRIS is vectorized and optimized with jax, i.e. the code is dynamically compiled and can be significantly sped-up using GPUs.

 One can use either a single slab, or a set of slabs to reproduce the effects of radial temperature and density gradients in the disk.